rchu02/ACIT-2420-Assignment-1/README.md

 ## Task 2: Installing Doctl and Connecting DigitalOcean using an API.

-**Overview**: This task will help guide you to install doctl on your terminal and creating your first droplet using doctl.
+This task will help guide you to install Doctl on your terminal and creating your first droplet using Doctl.

 1. **Install Doctl**